zxul767/ex-machina-2.0/content/posts/2019-08-10-alpha-go/index.md

 ## Further Reading

 + [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo).
-Wikipedia provides a a more technical high-level description of AlphaGo, and links to many other articles that explain it in even more detail.
+Wikipedia provides a more technical high-level description of AlphaGo, and links to many other articles that explain it in even more detail.

 + [AlphaGo Official](https://deepmind.com/research/case-studies/alphago-the-story-so-far).
 This is the official page of the team behind AlphaGo: [DeepMind](https://deepmind.com/).

++ [AlphaGo: Technical Overview](https://jonathan-hui.medium.com/alphago-how-it-works-technically-26ddcc085319).
+This is a detailed technical overview of how AlphaGo works.
+If you're looking to understand the nitty-gritty details, this is a good place to get started.